-Argo purchases reinsurance to assist in achieving its strategic objectives by managing risk aggregation and improving the return on capital of the syndicate as a whole.
+Argo purchases reinsurance to assist in achieving its strategic objectives by managing risk aggregation and improving the return on capital of the Syndicate as a whole.
 The use of proportional and excess of loss protection varies by class depending on the characteristics and performance of the line of business.
-The 2019 reinsurance strategy remained in line with 2018 focusing on further reducing the ceded margin whilst remaining within the syndicate's risk appetite for each division and class.
-The Syndicate again took advantage of the continuing softening market making significant savings and expanding terms and conditions.
-The syndicate continued to place the reinsurance programme with high quality reinsurers, nearly all being with Tier 1 reinsurers rated A- to AAA by Standard & Poor's, with the exception of the ILS market which are fully collateralised through trust funds and LOCs.
+The 2020 reinsurance strategy remained in line with 2019 focusing on further reducing the ceded margin whilst remaining within the Syndicate's risk appetite for each division and class.
+The Syndicate continued to place the reinsurance programme with high quality reinsurers, nearly all being with Tier 1 reinsurers rated A- to AAA by Standard & Poor's, with the exception of the ILS market which are fully collateralised through trust funds and LOCs.